arium-digital/arium-builder/README.md

 #### Setup environment variables

 1. Copy `.env.example` to `.env`
-2. In `.env` Replace the value next to `MEDIASOUP_ANNOUNCED_IP` with your local network ip adddress.

 #### Build the cloud functions

     cd functions && yarn build

 #### Deploy the cloud functions